RyanDraves/nlb/tools/bazelisms.md

 - `//bzl/rules:platform_transition.bzl` (file targets, CC libraries)

 It's a complete mess.
 If you want to customize flags within a platform, instead of binding all of them to the platform with platform flags, then custom rules for that are needed too.

+## Using Ruby / Bundle binaries

+If I (or anyone reading this) need to run a Ruby/Bundle/whatever binary as part of a build process, [jekyll.bzl](https://github.com/RyanDraves/nlb/blob/5bfad07ffbd7fbf1a0fd087b260b148b7e0f655f/bzl/macros/jekyll.bzl) implemented this.